Long-Term Development Key to Sustained Air Defence Capability

 The Finnish air-to-ground weapon suite was selected to meet a wide variety of mission requirements in a cost-effective package consisting of direct-attack smart bombs, medium-range glide weapons, and long-range standoff missiles.
 The electro-optical Litening targeting pod was also fitted.
 Also, MLU 2 further upped the Hornet's capability in the air combat role and introduced modern self-protection, communication, and information distribution systems.
 Other system changes stemmed from the need for futher improved interoperability and changes in civil aviation regulations.
 The upgrades also contribute to increased security of supply and cost-effectiveness in operations.

 MLU 2 included local structural beefing-up and purchases of line replaceable units and other spares to ensure the availability of the aircraft at operational units till the end of the type's life cycle.
 The entire upgrade program and associated purchases of materials have led to significant synergy benefits through cooperation with other Hornet users.
-Finland's national aerospace and defense industry also benefited from the transfer of technological know-how, made possible through the multinational nature of the program.
+Finland's national aerospace and defence industry also benefited from the transfer of technological know-how, made possible through the multinational nature of the program.
 Expertise thus obtained will be put into good use in the maintenance of the Hornet throughout the aircraft's remaining lifespan.

 Embedding of Mid-Life Upgrades Completed